From Tina Fey to John Malkovich, Chicago's theater scene has

 LEAGUE OF CHICAGO THEATRES

-The League of Chicago Theatres is your source for the largest variety of Chicago theater.
+The League of Chicago Theatres is your source for the largest variety of Chicago theatre company listings and performances.
 They serve a membership of more than 200 theaters, ranging from storefront, non-union theaters to major cultural centers.
-Plus, they offer half-price tickets to select shows through Hot Tix.
+Visit chicagoplays.com for a full calendar of what's on stage now, and what is coming up next.